NikhilDendeti/edge-candidates-market-place/backend/API_SPEC.md

    - Optimized for frontend display

 2. **Complete Data Mode** (with `includeAllData=true` or `complete=true`):
-   - Returns all raw database fields
+   - Returns all database fields with anonymization applied
-   - Full names, unmasked emails/phones
-   - Complete resume URLs
+   - Names are aliased (e.g., "NE Can-01")
+   - Email and phone are masked
+   - Resume URLs and recording URLs are redacted (empty array)
    - All assessment and interview details with nested structures
    - Matches database schema exactly